Need Help?

 Second repair after 10 years of service - igniter had cracked and spill overs were causing the others to misfire.
 This was a two-step process.
 I took apart the cooktop to see what parts were neded.
 Screws were all rusted, I had to drill ome out.
 The burner gaskets broke during the process and needed replacement.
 One of the burners had deformed due to excess heat.
 After that initial diagnose, I reassembled the cooktop without the igniters and ordered all the parts I needed.
 The second stage was...
 Read more

-This maintop gasket seals the left side of the range cooktop to the chassis, helping contain spills and fumes and ensuring a snug, stable fit.
-Replace a worn gasket to restore a clean seal and easier cleanup.
-What it does:
+Seals the left edge of your range cooktop to the chassis, containing spills and fumes.
+Replace when worn to restore a clean seal and easier cleanup.

 Pulled the front cover off.
 Disconnected the wires to the control panel.
 Lifted the top off the stove.
 Removed all the burners and indicator lights and mounted them to the new glass.
 Reinstalled the glass top Hooked up all wires Reinstalled front panel.
 Read more